nd-crane/trusted_ke/coref/README.md

 ### ASP:

 **Input:** CoNLL-12 formatted data.
-See process for putting the FAA data into CoNLL-12 format in coref/asp/format_conll.py\
+See our process for transforming and annotating the FAA data to follow CoNLL-12 format [here](../data/conll_12_format_processing), and the final faa.conll file [here](../data/FAA_data/faa.conll)\
-The CoNLL-12 formatted data is then processed into jsonlines by ASP/data/t5minimize_coref.py (ASP submodule in coref/asp).
-See coref/asp/faa_conll for both CoNLL-12 formatted data and jsonlines data.\
+The CoNLL-12 formatted data is then processed into jsonlines by a script provided in the ASP remote repo, ASP/data/t5minimize_coref.py.
+The result of this script is available at [asp/minimized_data](asp/minimized_data).

-ASP sees entries like this: \
+Sample of minimized jsonl data: \
 ['▁core', 'ference', '▁resolution', ':', '<speaker>', '▁', '-', '</speaker>', '▁to', 'w', '▁plane', '▁became', '▁air', 'borne', '▁then', '▁settled', '▁', '\\', '.', '▁student', '▁thought', '▁to', 'w', '▁in', '▁trouble', '▁', '&', '▁released', '▁', '\\', '.', '▁hit', '▁tree', '▁', '\\', '.', '</s>']\
 Each record in the FAA data, which is treated as its own doc in the CoNLL-12 format, is seen separate from the other records.
-However, sentences are not divided up.
 The '\\' character denotes a break between sentences.\

 **Output:** evaluate_coref.py prints log statements, which are saved in coref/asp/faa_nohup.out.
 These logs include 3 print statements for each entry, coref/asp/analyze_output.ipynb scans the output for predicted coreferences.
 Since currently ASP is finding no coreferences, there is no code to save them in data/results\